-In this blog post, we’ve compiled a list of 31 most common questions in a software engineering interview, along with succinctly-written answers curated from authority sources around the web.
+In this blog post, we’ve compiled a list of 31 most common questions in a software engineering interview.

 Technical Software Engineering Interview Questions

 Q1.
-Describe the process you use for writing a piece of code, from requirements to delivery.
+Describe the process you have for a programming task, from requirements to delivery.

-The software development process or life cycle is a structure imposed on the development of a software product.
-There are several models for such processes, each describing approaches to a variety of tasks or activities that take place during the process.
+The software development process or life cycle is a structure applied to the development of a software product.
+There are several models for such processes (such as the agile method), each describing approaches to a variety of tasks or activities that take place during the process.